Maria Juul Hansen

 I am a postdoc at University of Copenhagen at Department of Economics and affiliated with Centre for Computational Economics.
 I hold a BSc, MSc and PhD in Economics from University of Copenhagen.

-My research interests include urban economics, family economics, structural (dynamic) models and hedonic models.
-I have a particular interest in whether the depopulation of rural areas should be avoided, and if so, how that can be achieved.
-Also the interplay between location choices, house prices and labor markets as well as the understanding of how education and labor market outcomes are related.
+My research interests include urban economics, family economics, labor economics, structural (dynamic) models and hedonic models.
+I have a particular interest in the interplay between location choices, house prices and labor markets as well as the understanding of how education and labor market outcomes are related.

 My current research focuses on estimating structural dynamic models of the simultaneous choice of home and work locations for individuals (in an equilibrium setting) and for 2-person households (in a partial equilibrium setting), respectively.
 I also do work on hedonic price estimation and on estimation of dynamic effects of public expenditure.

 Primary fields of research